developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxPersistManager/index.md

     ![img](../../images/MxPersistManagerTutorialImages/app_installed.png)

-3. These configurations were implemented and applied by the respective Mx feature (Clock and App Manager) but the settings are persisted in the XML file by the Persist Manager.
+3. These configurations were implemented and applied by the respective MX feature (Clock and App Manager) but the settings are persisted in the XML file by the Persist Manager.
 If you open the File browser of TC 55 and go to "/enterprise/usr/persist/mxframework/persistmgr", you will find the two XML's persisted that were created using Persist Manager for Clock and App Manager features of Mx.

     ![img](../../images/MxPersistManagerTutorialImages/persist_path.png)